marcodondo97/OpenStreetMap-insert-coordinates-geocoding/README.md

-Operation: The program, by importing from leaflat js, takes the map from the library and prints it on screen, then queries the database to find out if there are placeholders and inserts them on the same map, clicking on the placeholder will zoom the map in such a way as to be able to divide too many nearby markers and then separate them, clicking on the single placeholder will open an infowindow where the data entered by the user who registered his place will be present.
+Operation: The program takes the map from the library and prints it on screen, then it search on the database to find out if there are placeholders and inserts them on the map.
+You can clilck the placeholder to zoom the map in order to be able to divide too many nearby markers and separate them, clicking on the single placeholder will open an infowindow where the data you can check the registered users info.

-The user registration takes place in two moments: the first foresees that the latter enters either the street, or the city, if it wants the province, and the nation correctly inside the form, the second, once clicked on continue the data entered will make an http request to the OpenStreetMap site which will process them and find the coordinates (latitude and longitude), after which the page on which the request is made (this) will extract the coordinates from the OpenStreetMap site to insert them automatically on a form where it will be requested the user to enter the data he wants to put in the placeholder infowindow, once clicked on send the data will be allocated on his database webserver and will be displayed on the map.
-The page reloads with the placeholder just inserted.
+The user registration takes place in two moments: first of all you to type the the street address, the second, once clicked on continue the data entered will make an http request to the OpenStreetMap site which will process them and find the coordinates (latitude and longitude), afterwards, the page will extract the coordinates from the OpenStreetMap site to insert them automatically on a form and the user can type the data he wants to put in the placeholder infowindow, once clicked on send the data will be allocated the database webserver and they will be displayed on the map.

-If the street turns out to be poorly written, or for other reasons, the program cannot find the way and warns the user that if he wants he can always enter the its coordinates manually following the instructions.
+If the street is not written correctly or the program cannot find the way, it opens an alert and the user have to type the coordinates manually following the instructions.

- The deletion (the user has changed away or no longer wants to appear on the map or is wrong to enter the street ... etc.) is an option that I will consider once the definitive implementation method has been defined on the site of the master and therefore for now I have no such option.

-This program is opensource and completely free, has some small limitations.
+This program is opensource.